MegavexNetwork/scoreboard-library/README.md

 - Teams.
 Supports showing different properties (display name, prefix, entries etc.) of the same team to different players
 - Objectives.
-- Doesn't require extra dependencies (assuming you're targeting the latest version of Paper)
+- Doesn't require extra dependencies (assuming you're targeting modern versions of Paper)
-- Packet-level, meaning it works with other scoreboard plugins (and is faster)
+- Packet-level, meaning it works with other scoreboard plugins
 - Supports [Folia](https://github.com/PaperMC/Folia)
 - Fully async.
-All packet work is done asynchronously so you can (but don't have to) use the library from the main thread without sacrificing any performance
+All packet work is done asynchronously, so you can use the library from the main thread without sacrificing any performance
-- Works with `TranslatableComponent`s, meaning all components are automatically translated using `GlobalTranslator` for each players client locale (and automatically update whenever the player changes it in their settings)
+- Automatically works with `TranslatableComponent`s.
+All components are translated using `GlobalTranslator` for each player's client locale and automatically update whenever the player changes it in their settings

-## Packet Adapters
+## Available Packet Adapters

 - **modern.** Supports 1.17-1.20.4.
-Takes advantage of [Paper](https://papermc.io)'s native adventure support to improve performance.
-[Spigot](https://www.spigotmc.org/) is also supported, but will have worse performance
+Can take advantage of [Paper](https://papermc.io)'s native adventure support to be more efficient.
-- **PacketEvents.** Requires [PacketEvents 2.0](https://github.com/retrooper/packetevents/tree/2.0) to be loaded in the classpath.
-Should work on all versions 1.8+
+- **PacketEvents.** Supports 1.8+.
+Requires [PacketEvents 2.0](https://github.com/retrooper/packetevents/tree/2.0) to be shaded or installed as a plugin.
+Can be less stable than ProtocolLib.
 - **1.8.8.**

+> [!NOTE]
+> You can add multiple packet adapters, the best one will automatically be picked depending on the server version.

 ## Installation